 BC Children’s Hospital

 Do you have the ability to support patients ages 5-17 with self-regulation and daily living activities?
 Are you able to coach parents/caregivers with positive behavioural support skills?
 Do you have experience facilitating child or adolescent groups?
-BC Children's Hospital is seeking a Youth & Family Counsellor to support patients on the Child Psychiatry Unit with program and group facilitation.
+Acting as a youth care worker, BC Children's Hospital is seeking a Youth & Family Counsellor to support patients on the Child Psychiatry Unit with program and group facilitation.

 What you’ll do

 - Assess patients’ emotional and behavioural presentation, through the application of developmental theory, skills in Child and Youth Care, and trauma informed care.
 Communicate this assessment to the primary nurse and/or interprofessional team using appropriate methods including written documentation as per agency standards.

 - Support children and youth in lifespan development activities in the context of their psychiatric disorder, through supportive counselling, strategic interventions, psychosocial development, and guidance in activities of daily living such as bathing, dressing and therapeutic meal support.